 Mr Derriman is an exploration geologist with over 30 years' experience in near mine and regional exploration, joint venture management and overall management of exploration projects.
 He has worked in a variety of geological environments across Australia and is experienced in the various jurisdictional statutory requirements.
 His primary experience in in gold and base metals as well as management of exploration programs for coal, iron ore and bauxite.
 Prior to commencing as a Director of ActivEX Limited Mark was employed as Chief Operations Officer for Queensland Bauxite where he was primarily responsible for raising \$5m in capital and management of bauxite exploration activities in Queensland.
 Subsequent to Queensland Bauxite, Mr Derriman set up Rock Tiger Mineral Exploration Services which specialises in managing exploration activities for ASX listed companies.

-Mr Derriman is a Member of the AIG(MAIG) and holds Registered Professional Geologist(RPGeo) accreditation.
+Mr Derriman is a Member of the AIG(MAIG) and holds Registered Professional Geologist(RPGeo) accreditation in addition to being a Member of the Australian Institute of Company Directors (MAICD).